data2health/contributor-attribution-model/docs/source/introduction.rst

 **2. A Curator Contribution to a CIViC Database Record**

 This richer example includes more extensive contribution metadata from `this variant interpretation record <https://civicdb.org/api/assertions/10>`_ in the CIViC Knowledgebase, structured according to the CAM specification.
 The record includes details of **when**, **how**, **where**, and **in what context** contributions were made by four agents during the life-cycle of this curated record.
-The example below captures just one of these contributions, but the `complete example with all four is here <https://github.com/data2health/contributor-attribution-model/blob/master/examples/civic_aid10_example.yaml>`_.
+The example below captures just one of these contributions, but the `complete example describing all four dontributions is here <https://github.com/data2health/contributor-attribution-model/blob/master/examples/civic_aid10_example.yaml>`_.

 ::